 If you have curly hair, try a straight style for your mother of the bride hairstyle look.
 First, blow-dry your hair straight, and then use a flat iron to flatten the hair shaft further.
 If you will be in humid conditions, such as the beach or a rainy environment, have your stylist add a protectant to keep locks from frizzing.
 Having a sleek, straight style is a fabulous way to change up a curly haircut that you already love.

 Pin curls, secure waves, and volume are all en vogue for weddings.
 A stylish mother of the bride or groom can wear these styles with confidence.
 Shoulder length and longer hair work best to mimic the Hollywood glam styles of the 1930s.
 However, you can incorporate upswept bangs into shorter hairdos for a bit of old Hollywood style.

 Work with your stylist to create a unique mother of the bride look.
 They may draw inspiration from your gown, wedding ring, or even facial features to create the perfect look.
-Combining styles, such as adding glam waves to a half-up, half-down style, or adding side-swept bangs to a gorgeous bob is a way to express your personality on the big day.
+Combining styles, such as adding glam waves to a half-up, half-down style, or adding side-swept bangs to a gorgeous bob or braided updo is a way to express your personality on the big day.